KrohnicDev/Othello/README.md

 # Othello
 Classic Othello game with customization, local multiplayer, and a simple AI opponent.

+Main objectives:
+- fully customizable board
+- working AI that can beat regular human players
+- test different input methods in UIKit (slider, picker, toggle)

-One of the main points was to try and build a game with a fully customizable board.
-The game engine supports all possible board sized.
-Only restriction is that rows and columns must be multiples of 2.
+The game engine supports all possible board sizes.
+Only restriction is that rows and columns are multiples of 2, otherwise the starting position couldn't be defined.

-The AI engine also works equally well with all possible board sizes.
-AI has two different strategies, but for now, the selection is predefined in the code.
+The AI has two different strategies but for now, the selection is predefined in the code.
+AI works equally well with all possible board sizes.

 ![](Pictures/othello.gif)